dhruva-ahuja/baysian-statistics-julia/installation.md

 - Easy maintenance

 The key difference from Python is that Julia's package manager is more tightly integrated (no need for virtualenv equivalents - projects automatically manage their dependencies).

+To install the packages from .toml file please run the following command:

+`(YourProjectEnv) pkg> instantiate`